 If you don't check any parameters for a certain time, the Peek mode will be terminated automatically.
+Independent from the Peek function the Peek LED lights up on any incoming MIDI Message.

 Comparing Edited Programs with Stored Programs

 The Compare function allows you to compare the currently edited program to its original stored version in the internal memory.